witheve/rfcs/proposed/syntax.md

 ##### freeze all

 By default, any mutations made to the database are per session, meaning any facts you add to the database, are only visible to the session that added them.
-Both `freeze` and `maintain` can be optionally followed by the `all` keyword, which indicates that the subsequent mutations are available globally, to any all sessions connected to Eve.
+Both `freeze` can be optionally followed by the `all` keyword, which indicates that the subsequent mutations are available globally, to any all sessions connected to Eve.

 This is useful if you want to create a networked application, like chat: